 The study design (Figure 3 in section 3) and study flow chart (Table 1 in section 5) summarize the study procedures to be performed at each visit.
 Individual study procedures are described in detail below.
-It may be necessary to perform additional evaluations/testing by the Sponsor for reasons related to subject safety.
+It may be necessary to perform these procedures at unscheduled time points if deemed clinically necessary by the investigator.
+Furthermore, additional evaluations/testing may be deemed necessary by the Sponsor for reasons related to subject safety.